 Three commands Jesus gave to follow Him

 As it says in Luke 9:23, the first step to following Jesus is to forget about our desires and interests.
-Also, when we deny ourselves, we are humbly submitting our plans for God’s will to prevail.
+Also, when we deny ourselves, we are humbly submitting our plans for God’s Will to prevail.
 We are no longer living for ourselves but towards the higher calling that God has for His children.

 By denying ourselves, we surrender desires that we used to enjoy and instead focus on developing our relationship with God and staying faithful to His guidance and leading.
 At first, it would be difficult because we do not yet see the results of our efforts.
-But as our journey progresses, we would see the fruits of our labor are worth more than our desires before.
+But as our journey progresses, we will see the fruits of our labor are worth more than our desires before.

 Take up your cross

-After we deny ourselves, next Jesus asks that we take up our cross.
-This can be taken as it is and mean that we are willing to die to follow Jesus.
+After we deny ourselves, Jesus asks that we take up our cross.
+This can be taken as it is and means that we are willing to die to follow Jesus.
 Or it could also mean that we make constant efforts to deny sinful thoughts and temptations firmly.
 Both are acts of surrender to God.

 Choosing to follow Jesus means that we give ourselves up for the glory of God.
-Following Jesus does not guarantee a smooth journey; 2 Timothy 3:12 made that clear.
+Following Jesus does not guarantee a smooth journey; 2 Timothy 3:12 makes that clear.
 But those trials are what will reveal the weight of our commitment to God.
 The reward of accepting Jesus’ invitation will always be worth the sacrifice.

 Lastly, Jesus commands us to follow Him.
 No reservations, and no matter what cost, we go where Jesus points we need to go.
 When we think about it, the first two steps prepare us for the last step.
 Because we already denied ourselves, our focus would be on God’s will and desires.
 Taking up our crosses trains us to reject sinful thoughts and temptations daily.
-In doing all these steps, we place our trust entirely on God and prepare ourselves for eternity in His kingdom.
+In doing all these steps, we place our trust entirely in God and prepare ourselves for eternity in His kingdom.

 Bible verses that show us what it is like to follow Jesus